tazwilcock/media-agency/README.md

 # Media Agency Landing Page

-## 📐 Built With: HTML, CSS, Astro, JavaScript, and TailwindCSS
+## 📐 Built With: Astro, JavaScript, and Tailwind

 See the [Finished Product](https://resilient-pudding-e59a34.netlify.app/)